 I often credit the music industry for making me a better writer, but not in the way you may think.
-Yes, I wrote a ton of music, but that didn’t do much for my penmanship.
-To be honest, I look back at the lyrics I wrote in my twenties and cringe.
+I wrote a ton of music, but that didn’t do much for my authorship.
+To be honest, I cringe when I look back at my twentysomething lyrics.
 I thought I was pretty deep back then (spoiler: I wasn’t).
 What music did for my writing career was actually pretty simple: it destroyed my ego.

 The music industry is a funny thing.
 It’s also a terribly corrupt and abusive thing.
 I once read an interview with Jason Ringenberg (of Jason & The Scorchers), who offered some keen insight.
 He was discussing his decision to leave the music industry in favor of going independent.
 He said that “Major labels create the illusion that you are the band that’s going to be the next big thing, when, in reality, only one in 10,000 bands becomes the next big thing.
 The other 9,999 owe a whole bunch of money to somebody.”

 This one quote encompasses the music industry better than any article, book, or blog.
 I experienced it first hand when I stared down a juicy contract in my days with Sydewynder.
 Luckily, my music remained more hobby than dream.
 I had a full-time career and could pay for legal representation.
 When I presented the contract to my lawyer, he nearly fell out of his chair with laughter (a post for another time).
 What I came to realize was that struggling musicians who work dead-end jobs to fuel their dreams are easy pickings for the industry.
 They end up signing their lives away for shots that always miss.